tgherzog/sailbuddy-pages/index.md

 * Displays course and speed in a large, easily read display
 * Displays [NMEA data](#nmea) the same way: TCP and UDP connections are supported
 * Route tracking with full capture of GPS and NMEA data (a feature I couldn't find in other apps).
-Saved trips can be viewed on a map or exported in CSV, KML (for Google maps), XML or GeoJSON formats
+Saved trips can be viewed on a map or exported in CSV, KML (for Google maps), GPX/XML, JSON or GeoJSON formats
+* Saved trips can be transferred between iOS devices that support AirDrop.
+Click the Share icon and choose "JSON (native)" format to transfer the trip to Sail Buddy running on a different device.
+This feature is nice for sharing trips with a friend, or viewing a trip on an iPad or larger display.
 * iPhone, iPad and Apple Watch are all supported (Android is not, sorry)

 ### Tell me what you think! ###